Letâs imagine:

 Youâre building a web-based application with a small team.
 You crank out features, one after another.
-Some of them are kinda useless, but youâre learning a lot and youâre having a pretty good time overall.
+Some of them feel kinda useless, but youâre learning a lot and having fun with your team, so youâre not complaining.

 Hold on.